Vivek1258/End-to-end-deep-learning-project-Tell-me-about-the-image/README.md

 ## Algothrim

 I have used a combination of CNN(Convolutional Neural Network) and RNN(Recurrent Neural Network) to develop this system. i.e. The model we will have a CNN Encoder and an LSTM Decoder.
-As shown in the image bellow:
+Referenced paper for the developement of the model : [Show and Tell: A Neural Image Caption Generator](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Vinyals_Show_and_Tell_2015_CVPR_paper.pdf) As shown in the image bellow:

 ![image](https://user-images.githubusercontent.com/53163419/110330610-f8302100-8043-11eb-8534-bbc082af77c9.png)